vcmi/vcmi/docs/modders/Bonus/Bonus_Types.md

 ### LIFE_DRAIN

-Affected unit will heal itself, resurrecting any dead units, by amount of dealt damage
+Affected unit will heal itself, resurrecting any dead units, by amount of dealt damage (Vampire Lord)

 - val: percentage of damage that will be converted into health points

 ### DOUBLE_DAMAGE_CHANCE

-Affected unit has chance to deal double damage on attack
+Affected unit has chance to deal double damage on attack (Death Knight)

 - val: chance to trigger, percentage

 ### FEAR

-If enemy army has creatures affected by this bonus, they will skip their turn with 10% chance.
+If enemy army has creatures affected by this bonus, they will skip their turn with 10% chance (Azure Dragon).
 Blocked by FEARLESS bonus.

 ### HEALER